The Tactical Games Official Rules

 2.1.It is the competitor’s responsibility to read and understand the rules set forth by TTG and agree to be subject to these rules while participating in any TTG event.

 2.2.
 It is the competitor’s responsibility to be present at the daily safety briefs.
+Missing a safety brief will result in a match DQ.

 2.3.
-It is the competitors responsibility to read and understand the Written Stage Briefing (WSB)
+It is the competitors responsibility to read and understand the Written Stage Briefing (WSB) before competing in the stage.

 2.5.
 It is the competitors responsibility to understand and obey any special conditions or requirements stipulated in aforementioned documents or briefs.
 If there is a conflict in the documentation the following order of precedence shall be used.